-There is perhaps no greater challenge for creating and tracking employee time and attendance than doing so for a medical or health care facility.
-Besides the basic need to monitor work time and attendance information, workforce management systems must be fully customizable to accommodate variable working patterns and work rules.
+There is perhaps no greater challenge for creating and tracking employee attendance than doing so for a medical or health care facility.
+Besides the basic need to monitor work time information, time and attendance software for hospitals and medical facilities must be fully customized to accommodate variable working patterns and work rules.
 There is also the need to support flexible and shift work across multiple locations.

 Non-standard schedules are a way of life in medical and health care facilities.
 From maintenance personnel to doctors, nurses and technicians, every position must be staffed and accounted for around the clock to provide continuous, safe patient care.
 But time and attendance management doesn’t stop with simply generating work schedules.
 In order to be cost effective, the system in place must save vital management time, reduce administrative costs, and have protocols in place to protect employees and the facility alike.